secynic/ipwhois/README.rst

 * BSD license
 * 100% core code coverage (See '# pragma: no cover' for exclusions)
 * Human readable field translations
-* Full CLI for IPWhois with optional human readable and ANSI console colors.
+* Full CLI for IPWhois with optional human readable and ANSI console output.

 Links
 =====